PapitaConPure/gm-locale-tool/README.md

-# Locale Tool
+# GM Locale Tool
-A simple internationalization tool.
+A simple internationalization tool for GameMaker: Studio 2.
 Supports directories and somewhat-flexible .csv parsing

 ## Setup
 You can tweak some settings in the `tr_config.gml` script.